Uralstech/uralstech.github.io/_posts/2025-03-15-The-Meta-Quest-Passthrough-Camera-API.md

 ### Opening the Camera

 You can open the camera by calling `UCameraManager.OpenCamera(cameraId)`.
+You can pass the previous `CameraInfo` object into this function, as `CameraInfo` will implicitly return its camera's ID as a string.

-This returns a `CameraDevice` object, which is a wrapper for the native Camera2 `CameraDevice` class.
+The function returns a `CameraDevice` object, which is a wrapper for the native Camera2 `CameraDevice` class.
 You should then wait for the camera to open.
 To do so, yield `CameraDevice.WaitForInitialization()`, or on Unity 6 and above, await `CameraDevice.WaitForInitializationAsync()`.

 After this, you can check the state of the camera by accessing its `CurrentState` property.
 If it is `NativeWrapperState.Opened`, the camera is ready for use.
 Otherwise, it means the camera could not be opened successfully.